Gullveig

-Gullveig (Old Norse: /non/) is a female figure in Norse mythology associated with the legendary conflict between the Æsir and Vanir.
-In the poem Völuspá, she came to the hall of Odin (Hár) where she is speared by the Æsir, burnt three times, and yet thrice reborn.
-Upon her third rebirth, she began practicing seiðr and took the name Heiðr.
+In Norse mythology, Gullveig (Old Norse: /non/) is a goddess associated with gold, lust, rebirth, and magic.
+She is one member of the Vanir and the cause of the outbreak of the legendary war between the Æsir and the Vanir.
+In the poem Völuspá, she came to the hall of Odin (Hár) where she is speared by the Æsir three times, burned three times, and yet is reborn three times.
+After her third rebirth, she adopted the name Heiðr and began practicing seiðr.

 Gullveig/Heiðr is solely attested in the Poetic Edda, compiled in the 13th century from earlier traditional material.
 Scholars have variously proposed that Gullveig/Heiðr is the same figure as the goddess Freyja, that Gullveig's death may have been connected to corruption by way of gold among the Æsir, and/or that Gullveig's treatment by the Æsir may have led to the Æsir–Vanir War.

 Etymology

 The etymology of the Old Norse name Gullveig remains uncertain.
 It is a compound formed with the Old Norse word for 'gold' (gull), yet the second element–found in other personal names like Rannveig, Sölveig, or Thórveig–remains obscure.
 It could have meant 'power, strength' (cf. Icelandic veig, Faroese veiggj), 'intoxicating drink' (cf. Norwegian veigja), possibly 'lady' (cf. Norw. veiga) or even 'gold, gold thread' (cf. Old English wāg, Old Saxon wēg).
 The name has been variously translated as 'Gold-drink', 'Gold-drunk', or as 'Gold-draught'.'
 Gullveig is sometimes held to be a personification of gold itself, purified through repeated smelting.'

 The name Heiðr, which in adjectival form means 'bright, clear', is semantically related.
 Scholar Rudolf Simek comments that although Gullveig's name changes to Heiðr, the meaning still remains basically the same.